 - Phone – Android – Chrome

-SBITH will test and optimise for additional browsers and devices if requested by the CLIENT before the commencement of the project for additional fees.
+SBITH will test and optimise for additional browsers and devices if requested by the CLIENT before commencement of the project for additional fees.

 SBITH can also test and optimise for additional browsers and devices if requested by the CLIENT upon completion of the project for additional fees.
 It will likely be more expensive to test for extra browsers upon completion of the project.

-CLIENT is responsible for all content.
+CLIENT is responsible for all website-related contents.